 “The generosity of our church members is what created and continues the Foundation’s support for our church.” - Lou Ann Blaylock

-Pat Hayward Petrushka has been an integral member of Fort Worth’s society for almost her entire life.
-She has indebted herself to the community that she loves.
-One particular passion within the community is the Girls Service League, which she served as chairwoman.
+Pat Hayward was an integral member of Fort Worth’s society for almost her entire life.
+She had indebted herself to the community that she loves.
+One particular passion within the community was the Girls Service League, in which she served as chairwoman.
 A huge part of her community dedication belongs to our church.
 She became a member in 1958 and joined the Foundation Board in 2014.
-She currently serves as our Corporate Secretary.
+She served as our Corporate Secretary for several years.

 “We pay tribute to those who have gone before us in building the Foundation and we look to you and future congregations to continue this great Legacy of Love, Compassion, and Devotion.” - Beverlee Herd

 Ashley Johnson is the Foundation’s Vice President.
-Her and her husband, David joined our church in 2008, and she has served as VBS chairwoman and been active in the Children’s Department.
-As a former prosecutor in Tarrant County District Attorney’s Office and current Municipal Court Judge for the City of Arlington, Ashley brings with her years of knowledge and expertise.
+She and her husband, David, joined our church in 2008, and she has served as VBS chairwoman and been active in the Children’s Department.
+As a former prosecutor in the Tarrant County District Attorney’s Office and current Municipal Court Judge for the City of Arlington, Ashley brings with her years of knowledge and expertise.

 “Many women came before us to lay the groundwork of our Foundation.
 It is hard to fathom how much their legacy has contributed to a vibrant and growing Foundation.” - Ashley Johnson